Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Evaluation

-Fig.~\ref{fig:results_static} shows the normalized waiting time $J/J_0$, as a function of the maximum deployment size $N_{\mathrm{d}}$. \emph{Series A} shows that \emph{Greedy} performs near-optimally and well below the bound, with the mean values coinciding with \emph{Optimal} for all values of $N_\mathrm{d}$. \emph{Series B} shows that \emph{Greedy} slightly outperforms \emph{Slice-greedy}.
-Both series confirm that redundant assignment improves upon non-redundant assignment, for various noise distributions.
-For the same deployment size, our algorithm performs significantly better than randomly assigned redundant robots.
-Fig.~\ref{fig:results_noise_A} and~\ref{fig:results_noise_B} compare redundant with non-redundant assignment for varying Gaussian noise values.
+Fig.~\ref{fig:results_node_a} shows the normalized waiting time $J/J_0$, as a function of the maximum deployment size $N_{\mathrm{d}}$.
+The results show that \emph{Greedy} performs near-optimally and well below the bound, with the mean values coinciding with \emph{Optimal} for all values of $N_\mathrm{d}$.
+Redundant assignment clearly improves upon non-redundant assignment.
+Further, for the same deployment size, our algorithm performs significantly better than randomly assigned redundant robots.
+Fig.~\ref{fig:results_node_b} compares redundant with non-redundant assignment for varying Gaussian noise values.
 The results show how the improvement of \emph{Greedy} over \emph{Hungarian} increases as the noise increases.
 For very large noise values (w.r.t. the size of the workspace), the performance of \emph{Random} approaches that of \emph{Greedy}.
-In summary, these results confirm the benefit of redundancy in the face of uncertainty.
+In summary, these results confirm the benefit of redundant assignments, and demonstrate the near-optimality of the proposed approach.